 Everest Base Camp Trek Route

-Do you have a place in mind that you visited was so beautiful ??
+Do you have a place in mind that you visited that was so beautiful ??
 For me, it’s the Himalayas.
-Not many people can say that they have stood half way towards the top of the world and if I can do it, maybe you can.
+Not many people can say that they have stood halfway towards the top of the world and if I can do it, maybe you can.
 The Everest Base Camp trek is incredible and the experience of a lifetime.
 I recommend it to anyone looking to challenge themselves physically and mentally.

 Do follow me on Instagram as I am regularly posting travel posts and stories over there.
 Also, you can message me on Instagram if you want to join me on my next trip.